 National, state and local laws impose various environmental controls on the manufacture, transportation, storage, use and disposal of batteries and of certain chemicals used in the manufacture of batteries.
 We use and generate a variety of chemicals and other hazardous by-products in our manufacturing operations.
 These environmental laws govern, among other things, air emissions, wastewater discharges and the handling, storage and release of wastes and hazardous substances.
 Such laws and regulations can be complex and are subject to change.
 Although we believe that our operations are in substantial compliance with current environmental regulations and that, except as noted below, there are no environmental conditions that will require material expenditures for clean up at our present or former facilities or at facilities to which we have sent waste for disposal, there can be no assurance that changes in such laws and regulations will not impose costly compliance requirements on us or otherwise subject us to future liabilities.
 There can be no assurance that additional or modified regulations relating to the manufacture, transportation, storage, use and disposal of materials used to manufacture our batteries or restricting disposal of batteries will not be imposed, or as to how these regulations will affect our customers or us.
 Such changes in regulations could reduce our operating income and margins and have other material adverse effects on our business, financial condition and results of operations.
 We could incur substantial costs as a result of violations of environmental laws, including clean up costs, fines and sanctions and third-party property damage or personal injury claims.
 Failure to comply with environmental requirements could also result in enforcement actions that materially limit or otherwise affect the operations of the facilities involved.
-Under certain environmental laws, a current or previous owner or operator of an environmentally contaminated site may be held liable for the entire cost of investigation, removal or remediation of hazardous materials at such property.
-This liability could result whether or not the owner or operator knew of, or was responsible for, the presence of any hazardous materials.
+Under certain environmental laws, a current or previous owner or operator of an environmentally contaminated site may be held liable for the entire cost of

 The EU RoHS Directive places restrictions on the use of certain hazardous substances in electrical and electronic equipment.
 All applicable products sold in the European Union market after July 1, 2006 must comply with EU RoHS Directive.
 While this directive does not apply to batteries and does not currently affect our defense products, should any changes occur in the directive that would affect our products, we intend and expect to comply with any new regulations that are imposed.
 Our commercial chargers are in compliance with this directive.
-Additional European Union directives, entitled the Waste Electrical and Electronic Equipment ("WEEE") Directive and the Directive "on batteries and accumulators", impose regulations affecting our non-defense products.
+Additional European Union directives, entitled the Waste Electrical and Electronic Equipment ("WEEE") Directive and the Directive "on batteries and accumulators and waste batteries and accumulators", impose regulations affecting our non-defense products.
 These directives require that producers or importers of particular classes of electrical goods are financially responsible for specified collection, recycling, treatment and disposal of past and future covered products.
 These directives assign levels of responsibility to companies doing business in European Union markets based on their relative market share.
 These directives call on each European Union member state to enact enabling legislation to implement the directive.
 As additional European Union member states pass enabling legislation our compliance system should be sufficient to meet such requirements.
-Our current estimated costs associated with our compliance with these directives as European Union member states implement the impact of these directives as European Union member states implement to evaluate the impact of these directives as European Union member states implement to evaluate the impact of these directives as European Union member states implement guidance, and actual costs could differ from our current estimates.
+Our current estimated costs associated with our compliance with these directives based on our current market share are not significant.
+However, we continue to evaluate the impact of these directives as European Union member states implement guidance, and actual costs could differ from our current estimates.